luan0ma/2018-slides/markdown/opening.md

 !SUB
 # Emergencies
 - In case of an emergency please contact US!
-- Please do NOT call 111 but:
+- In case you can't wait call

 ## 040-2305444